snack-money/snack-money-examples/cdp-sdk/README.md

 ## How it works

 1. Initializes Coinbase CDP client with API credentials
-2. Gets or creates a server-managed wallet account
+2. Uses your existing CDP wallet address from .env
-3. Converts the CDP account to a viem account for x402
+3. Exports the private key from CDP for the wallet address
+4. Creates a viem account from the exported private key
-4. Wraps axios with the x402 payment interceptor
+5. Wraps axios with the x402 payment interceptor
-5. Makes a POST request to `/payments/x/pay`
+6. Makes a POST request to `/payments/x/pay`
-6. The interceptor handles the 402 Payment Required response
+7. The interceptor handles the 402 Payment Required response
-7. Executes the payment on Base network
+8. Executes the payment on Base network
-8. Retries the request with payment proof
+9. Retries the request with payment proof
-9. Returns the successful response
+10. Returns the successful response

 ## Why CDP SDK?